 6. Agent writes the spec The complete plan streams in real-time into your task editor: TL;DR, Building / Not Building scope, subtasks with acceptance criteria and file references, assumptions with risk levels, validation scenarios.
 This is the document your coding agent executes against.

 7. Execute with your coding agent Take the spec to Cursor, Claude Code, or Codex.
 They get a prompt built from your actual codebase.
 Your plan is done.
 Execution is their job.
+Teams running multiple agents on the same spec can layer in ai agent orchestration to handle dependency-aware parallel dispatch automatically.

 Who This Is For